Guide for Incoming Students

 - If there are any changes in your contact information in Lebanon during your stay at LAU, it is your responsibility to notify the OIS a.s.a.p.

-- Submit the Enrollment Health Record to the Health office on your campus
+- Submit the Enrollment Health Record to the Health Clinic on your campus

 - Update your learning agreement and submit it to OIS before registration dates at LAU